 I’m exercising my memory, checking to see how the previous year went for me.
-So much has happened in a span of one year, and I’ve learned many things as the months went by.
-Here’s a summary of my 2013.

 First Sinulog out in a long time.
 The last time I went to Sinulog was when I was probably less than 10 years old.
 I’ve lost interest in the parades ever since it turned into a chaotic celebration.
 But that particular January, Jeremie and I had the same thought.
 We had nothing to do so we decided to brave the waves of people and went to Baseline.
 BAD IDEA.
 It was chaotic!
 I felt like a lemon being squished out of its juices.